What Is a Medicare Special Enrollment Period (SEP)?

 It's free, simple and secure.

-Special enrollment periods typically occur when you undergo a major life change like moving, becoming a U.S. citizen or losing Medicaid eligibility.
-It's important to sign up for Medicare quickly because special enrollment periods tend to be short.
-Many last for just two or three months.
+You'll typically be able to get a special enrollment period after a major life change like moving, getting divorced or losing your workplace or Medicaid coverage.
+It's important to sign up for Medicare quickly because special enrollment periods usually last for just two or three months.

 What is a Medicare special enrollment period (SEP)?

-A Medicare special enrollment period, or SEP, is a window of time in which you can sign up for or switch Medicare Supplement, Advantage and Part D plans outside of the normal open enrollment period.
-Open enrollment runs from Oct.
+A Medicare special enrollment period (SEP) is a window of time in which you can sign up for or switch Medicare Supplement, Advantage and Part D plans outside of the normal open enrollment period (Oct.
 15 to Dec.
-7 each year.
+7).
 There are two ways you can get a Medicare special enrollment period.

-When a qualifying event occurs, you typically have two to three months to sign up or switch plans.
-If you continue working past 65 or if you're covered by a working spouse's health insurance, then an eight-month special enrollment period starts after that coverage ends.
+You typically have two to three months to sign up or switch plans after a what's called a "qualifying life event."
+If you continue working past age 65 or if you're covered by a working spouse's health insurance, then an eight-month special enrollment period starts after that coverage ends.

-Missing a special enrollment period could restrict your coverage options until the next open enrollment period.
+Missing a special enrollment period could also leave you without good coverage options until the next open enrollment period.

 Medicare special enrollment qualifying events

-Special enrollment periods are typically triggered by events that interfere with your existing health coverage.
-For example, moving to a new area triggers a special enrollment period because companies usually only offer their plans in certain locations.
+You'll typically be able to get a special enrollment period when an event disrupts your health coverage.
+For example, moving to a new area triggers a special enrollment period because companies usually only offer their plans in certain areas.

 • Moving outside your current plan's coverage area: One month before the move and two months after